 Theme #1: Narrative

-Every organism (I am now speaking primarily of animals) is weaving a life story — or, perhaps better, is actively participating, or caught up, in a life story, a meaningful narrative.
+Every organism (In this book I speak primarily of animals) is weaving a life story — or, perhaps better, is actively participating, or caught up, in a life story, a meaningful narrative.
 The description of the potter wasp above is one episode in one such story.
 These stories are future-oriented in a manner roughly analogous to a biographical or historical narrative.
 That’s why so much of biology concerns the development of organisms — a word no one would use in the same sense for geological strata or clouds.
-Biological narratives depict the meaningful activity through which organisms progressively express and realize their own potentials.
+Biological narratives depict the meaningful activity through which organisms progressively express and realize the potential of their own natures.

-Much of what I have just said requires us to acknowledge the organism — and particularly every animal — as a focal agent, a being capable of inhabiting its own story, and a being whose causal activity is locally centered and distinct from the more general regularities we observe in the inanimate world.
-At the same time, every organism is interwoven with that inanimate surround, whose substance and lawfulness it makes into a means for its own self-expression.
+Much of what I have just said requires us to acknowledge the organism — and particularly every animal — as a focal agent, a being capable of spinning out and inhabiting its own story, and whose causal activity is locally centered and distinct from the more general regularities we observe in the inanimate world.
+At the same time, every organism is interwoven with that inanimate surround, whose substance and reliable lawfulness it makes into a means for its own existence and self-expression.

 Theme #2: Interiority

 It may be that when humans communicate, there is nothing (apart from certain instances of spoken and written language) more richly and specifically informative than the expressions of the human face.
 Much of our life is shaped and guided by the facial expressions all around us.
 What these expressions tell us, however, cannot be reduced to the physical-causal terms of facial musculature, skeleton, and flesh.
 That which bears the expression is indeed outward, material, and physically lawful.
 But what is expressed is, we can reasonably say, interior.
-Sadness, pensiveness, elation, doubt, anger, vexation, impatience, uncertainty, satisfaction — these possess, at least in part, a non-spatial character.
-Or again: while the material embodiment of what is expressed is both real and spatial, what is expressed through the outward manifestation is real but not spatial.
-So the word “interior” is problematic; it typically suggests a spatial relation, whereas I am using it to suggest something like “not out there in a sense-perceptible or spatially locatable sense”.
+Sadness, pensiveness, elation, doubt, anger, vexation, impatience, uncertainty, satisfaction — these are not physical entities.
+Or again: while the material embodiment of what is expressed is both real and spatial, what is expressed through the outward manifestation is real and meaningful, but not spatial.
+So the word “interior” is problematic; it suggests a spatial relation, whereas I am using it to suggest something like “not out there in a sense-perceptible or spatially locatable sense”.

+Of course we do, in a sense, “perceive” the interior.
 We look through and by means of faces as material manifestations in order to see the interior meanings they are expressing.
-It is much the same as with spoken words, whose interior meanings are not revealed so long as we are noticing the words only as sense-perceptible sounds.
-We must “hear through” the sounds so as to grasp their immaterial and interior meaning.
+It is much the same with spoken words, whose interior meanings are not revealed so long as we are noticing the words only as sense-perceptible sounds.
+We are “hearing through” the sounds when we grasp their immaterial and interior meaning.

-But it is not just humans.
+As I have already indicated by mentioning the cell, it is not just humans who possess interiors.
 All living performance expresses one or another form of interiority.
-In our own case: if I walk to the corner store in order to buy a gift for a grandchild, what I am doing can never be captured by what we think of as a purely physical description of the movement of my legs and arms, vocal apparatus, and so on.
+In our own case: if I walk through a campground looking for a source of drinkable water, what I am doing can never be captured by what we think of as a purely physical description of the movement of my legs and arms, vocal apparatus, and so on.
 So, too, with an animal engaged in anything we would call “behavior”.
-The meaning of the behavior — whether a courtship ritual, or burial of food, or tracking of a scent, or flight, or digging of a burrow — can never be described in strictly physical terms (if such strict terms are ever possible).
+The meaning of the behavior — whether a courtship ritual, or burial of food, or tracking of a scent, or flight of a hawk, or the digging of a burrow — can never be described in strictly physical terms.
+We are always watching an unfolding interior narrative expressed through the outward, physical “face” of events.

-Further, as I try to suggest throughout this book, even our descriptions of cellular and molecular “behavior” refuse to be altogether cleansed of interiority.
-When we look at cellular goings-on, we can always recognize a meaning or an end — what a biological activity is about (for example, synthesis of a protein, or extraction of usable energy from a substance) — and our biological inquiries are guided by this meaning.
-Meaning itself is never spatial or sense-perceptible, even if spatial structures are required for giving material expression to meaning.
+Further, as I will try to suggest throughout this book, even our descriptions of cellular and molecular “behavior” refuse to be altogether cleansed of interiority.
+When we look at cellular goings-on, we can always recognize a meaning or an end, a task or a function — what a biological activity is about (for example, synthesis of needed proteins, or extraction of usable energy from a substance) — and our biological inquiries are guided by our curiosity about this meaning.
+We may want to learn, for example, how a particular kind of cell pulls off cell division, or how the mammalian circulatory system meaningfully adjusts to cold weather or high altitude.

 A dramatic fact about contemporary biology is that biologists seem to have a horror of interiority, or the non-spatial and non-sense-perceptible.
 Given that the life of animals is through and through an interior business, this horror is not only perplexing, but also devastating for the prospects of a truly biological science.

-The interesting thing, however, is to notice how our science rises above such emptiness.
-We do say meaningful things in science, and this is because the meaningful counter-movement to analysis is inescapable — although generally not noticed for what it is.
-After all, in order to analyze a whole into parts, we must start with an already recognized whole, and then we must recognize each part as a significant part — as a meaningful whole in its own right.
-This recognition of wholes, however unconscious it tends to be, is fully qualitative, contrary to our usual ideas of science (Chapter 24), and it requires a movement of understanding that runs contrary to analysis.
+And, in fact, the meaningful counter-movement to analysis is inescapable — although generally not noticed for what it is.
+After all, in order to analyze a whole into parts, we must start with an already recognized whole, and then we must recognize each part as possessing a significance of its own — as being a meaningful whole in its own right.
+This recognition of wholes, however unconscious it tends to be, is fully qualitative, contrary to our usual ideas of science, and it requires a movement of understanding that runs contrary to analysis.
+I say “fully qualitative” because only qualities can blend or interpenetrate so as to erase the rigid boundaries and mutual “otherness” of things.

-The synthetic, or holistic, counter-movement to analysis is implicit in the biologist’s frequent reference to the “context-dependence” of biological processes (Chapter 6).
+The synthetic, or holistic, counter-movement to analysis is implicit in the biologist’s frequent citing of the “context-dependence” of biological processes (Chapter 6, “Context: Dare We Call It Holism?”).
 The problem is that the implication here — the implication that there is a kind of influence or causation running from a collective, complex whole toward its parts — has drawn little reflection and has had little effect on the underlying assumptions of biologists.
-“Context” is one of the most common words used by geneticists and molecular biologists.
-But it seems that no one is much interested in asking what the term actually means.
+“Context” is a word commonly used by geneticists and molecular biologists.
+But it seems there is little interest in explaining what one actually means by the term.

-“Holism”, by contrast — and despite its being hardly separable conceptually from “context-dependence” — has become a kind of “devil word” in biology, a fact ironically coexisting with a refusal to consider the issues implicit in current, context-centered biological language.
+“Holism”, by contrast — and despite its being hardly distinguishable from “contextuality” — has become a kind of “devil word” in biology, a fact ironically coexisting with a refusal to consider the issues implicit in current, context-centered biological language.

 Theme #4: Blindsight